To: Heading_

 Note that domain names are not bought outright, but are rented exclusively for a period of time.
 Depending upon who is responsible for managing a top level domain (TLD), like .au, there may be mandatory minimum or maximum durations.
 In recent years, many new TLDs have been created, and while some are not cheap, they may be useful for honing in on your intended target audience.

 Internationalised domain names are now available, though not all hosting services support them.
-The only proviso is that between the dots (.) of a domain name, scripts cannot be mixed, despite what some registrar domain searches allow.
+The only proviso is that between the dots (.) of a domain name, non-ASCII scripts cannot be mixed, despite what some registrar domain searches allow.
 Check on the IANA WHOIS Service search page, where invalid names will not be allowed.
 IANA is the manager of the domain name system.
-Note that such domain names may show up in browser address bars as plain Latin characters preceded by xn--.
-This is alright, as it's a special encoding of the domain name to get around limitations of the domain name system (DNS).
-However, links with the proper characters will work.

 While some hosting providers may offer a free domain name as part of their hosting packages, and many sell names as well, because they may have coupled name availability to the continuing use of their package, it is probably better to purchase domain names from a separate registrar, just so there are no impediments to changing hosting provider later on, and the ongoing renewal cost may be much cheaper.
 Web hosting is a cut-throat business and the quality of their services can change over time to a point where continuing with them is untenable.

 Conversely, some excellent domain registrars may offer sub-par hosting services, which would have to be changed away from fairly soon after purchase.
 Also, domain names can be changed between registrars, but picking a good registrar should obviate the need to do so.
+Many registrars offer free domain name privacy, which hides the domain name renter's contact details from being harvested.

-To rent a domain name:
+To rent a domain name:1Think of a suitable domain nameby considering:

 1. a.The nature of the content, goods or services you intend to provide.